reagento/dishka/docs/advanced/when.rst

 Activators can be called preliminary or multiple times, so avoid acquiring resources or doing heavy calculations, if necessary, move such things into factories or context data.

+Sync non-generator factories can also participate in preliminary activation evaluation when they are registered with ``allow_static_evaluation=True``.
+If such a factory is cached, the computed value is reused later by the runtime container instead of calling the factory again.

 .. note::

     The activation feature makes the application harder to analyze and can also affect performance, so use it wisely.